Activity note: Check-in available from 3:00 p.m.

 Evening: At leisure.
 Take the rest of the evening to continue getting to know your fellow participants, relax, and get a good night’s sleep for the full day ahead.

-Activity note: Walking up to one mile over course of the day over paved terrain; standing at the museum; walking several hundred feet and negotiating stairs at the opera house.
+Activity note: Walking up to one mile over course of the day over paved but uneven terrain; standing for an hour at the museum; walking several hundred feet and negotiating stairs at the opera house.

 Breakfast: Hotel's hot breakfast buffet available at 6:00 a.m. includes scrambled eggs, sausage, Belgian waffles, biscuits and gravy.
 Plus fresh fruit, bagels, pastries, juices, hot and cold cereals, toast, milk, coffee, tea and more.